tshepang/blog/content/computing/wajig 2.1 released.rst

 -  Oh, and I'm so afraid of GUI developement, or should I say GTK+.
 It was never an easy domain for me, and I still don't really get it.
 And yes, I've tried.
 Maybe other toolkits are easier, and I'm too lazy to check them out.
-I prefer backend stuff, where I don't have to deal with these GUI things.
 -  I wanted to move wajig forward into Python 3 land, and given that GTK+ support for that Python version isn't exactly mature (at time of writing), I felt that I was being held back.
-And don't ask me why rush for Python 3, because you are not going to get anything stronger than "it's what the kool kids use".

 .. _a new version of wajig: http://packages.qa.debian.org/w/wajig/news/20110427T131707Z.html